Spu7Nix/spwn_docs/triggerlanguage/8bugfixing.md

 ## Reading and writing to counters/items

 In SPWN, not all actions happen after the previous action is finished.
-If you do multiple actions that only require one trigger each, they will essensially happen at the same time.
+If you do multiple actions that only require one trigger each, they will essentially happen at the same time.